 The tamarins at the Aquarium are part of a group managed by the Golden Lion Tamarin Conservation Program, headquartered at the Smithsonian's National Zoo.
 This group oversees the management of both the wild population of golden lion tamarins in Brazil and the captive population worldwide.

-The primary predators are birds of prey, snakes, and small carnivores such as coatis and margay.
+The primary predators are birds of prey, snakes and small carnivores, such as coatis and margay.

-Some humans illegally hunt tamarins or collect them for pets.
+Humans illegally hunt tamarins or collect them for pets.

 Tours & Experiences Experience the Aquarium Like Never Before

 Experience a 4D movie, explore behind the scenes, meet our experts and come face to face with amazing animals.

 As the curator of the Upland Tropical Rain Forest, Amazon River Forest and Australia: Wild Extremes exhibits, Ken starts his day early, walking through each exhibit.